omarreis/GBE3D/demos/SailboatDemo/README.md

 * As the boat moves, it leaves a wake of floating bubbles.
 Random bubbles are recycled over time.
 * The main rectangle of sea surface (30x30) is surrounded by 4 other, less detailled, sea surface rectangles.
 * Large textured TDisk underneath represents the sea horizon.
+* Large scale *terrain* object can be set with a grayscale bitmap.
 * Scrollable listbox contains all app controls: camera, boat, waves and object groups ( click button at top-left to toggle controls)
 * Main camera controls: AngleOfView, Azimuth and elevation.
 * Option to design camera.
 Note that design camera cannot be zoomed or moved.